duplocloud/docs/faq.md

 ### Does DuploCloud Support custom S3 bucket naming?

-DuploCloud supports the creation of S3 buckets with custom prefixes, enabling unique bucket names without the default numeric suffix.
+DuploCloud supports the creation of S3 bucket s with custom prefixes, enabling unique bucket names without the default numeric suffix.
 This feature can be activated by configuring a specific setting in the system, allowing for more personalized and easily identifiable bucket names that comply with S3's uniqueness requirements.

 ## Container/Docker FAQs